 Orhan Soykan and Tim Kolesar generously shared their knowledge on Husky Bites, a free, interactive Zoom webinar hosted by Dean Janet Callahan.
 Here’s the link to watch a recording of his session on YouTube.
 Get the full scoop, including a listing of all the (60+) sessions at mtu.edu/huskybites.

-Join Dean Janet Callahan for supper along with Orhan Soykan, a prolific inventor and professor of practice in biomedical engineering at Michigan Tech with more than 100 patents to his name.
+Dean Janet Callahan had supper with Orhan Soykan, a prolific inventor and professor of practice in biomedical engineering at Michigan Tech with more than 100 patents to his name.
 Joining in will be one of Dr. Soykan’s former students, Tim Kolesar, MD, who earned his biomedical engineering degree at Michigan Tech in 2019 after first completing med school.
 He’s now a Development Quality Engineer at Abbott.

 Who can be an inventor?
 “Anyone,” says Orhan Soykan.
 And he should know.
 Soykan has 37 issued U.S. patents and 66 pending U.S. patents.